openequella/openequella.github.io/guides/InstallationAdminGuide.md

 ### PLACEHOLDER FOR INSTRUCTIONS ON CREATING/OBTAINING INSTALLATION FILES FOR OPEN EQUELLA VIA APEREO

-1. Insert Steps required to get install files
+1.  ...
+In Progress...
+Need to insert steps required to get install files

 ### Begin EQUELLA Installation

 This procedure describes installing EQUELLA using a graphical interface.
 The examples shown are using Windows although other GUIs such as X-windows will be similar.
 The wizard pages provide information on the required details.
 Read each page before entering information.

 1. PLACEHOLDER FOR WHERE THE INDIVIDUAL CAN DOWNLOAD THE equella-6.4-GAx Installer file.
-2. Extract the equella-6.4 -installer-20XXxxxx.zip file to a temporary directory.
+2. Extract the equella-installer-xxxx.zip file to a temporary directory.
 3. Navigate to the installer temporary directory and double-click on the enterprise-install file to start the installation.
 4. Click Next to display the Java Development Kit page.
 5. Click Browse and navigate to the directory in which the JDK is installed.